Jesus makes his picks for the big game, dispelling Pascal's Wager.

 Find out how the Lord and Savior chooses who is going to win the Big Game and who is left repenting.

 It all comes down to this.
-After 331 preseason, regular-season and playoff games, Jesus will crown a winner in Miami on February 2 with the San Francisco 49ers and Kansas City Chiefs doing battle for the right to be named Super Bowl 54 champions.
+After 331 preseason, regular-season and playoff games, Jesus will crown a winner in Tampa on February 7 with the Tampa Bay Buccaneers and Kansas City Chiefs doing battle for the right to be named Super Bowl 55 champions.